marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 Our current list structure works, but we're using a bit of unneeded language functionality.

-We're using:
+**Current Tool Box:**

 - functions
 - strings
 - booleans/equality expressions
 - if/else statements

-Let's start by removing the usage of strings inside our prepend.
+Let's start by removing the usage of strings inside our list implementation.

 ```Javascript
 const empty = null